dcdpr/did-btcr2/chapters/CRUD-Operations.md

 This algorithm processes the resolution inputs from a resolution request.
 First, parse the identifier string, then process the resolution options.

-First take the identifier string, validate it according to the DID syntax and decode it to retrieve the identifier type, version, network and ::Genesis Bytes::.
+First take the identifier string, validate it according to the [DID syntax](https://www.w3.org/TR/did-1.1/#did-syntax) and decode it to retrieve the identifier type, version, network and ::Genesis Bytes::.

-The identifier string must consist of three components separated by a ‘:’ character.
-The first component must be the string ‘did’, the second component must be ‘btcr2’ and the third component is the BTCR2-specific identifier.
+The identifier string MUST consist of three components separated by a ‘:’ character.
+The first component MUST be the string ‘did’, the second component MUST be ‘btcr2’ and the third component is the BTCR2-specific identifier.
 Otherwise an INVALID_DID error MUST be raised.

 The BTCR2-specific identifier is decoded using the [bech32m](https://en.bitcoin.it/wiki/BIP_0350#Bech32m) algorithm which returns the human readable part (*hrp value*) and the encoded data bytes.
-The encoded data bytes must be parsed as follows to retrieve the version, network, and ::Genesis Bytes::.
+The encoded data bytes MUST be parsed as follows to retrieve the version, network, and ::Genesis Bytes::.
 The low nibble of the first byte indicates the version;
 the high nibble of the first byte indicates the specific Bitcoin network used to anchor the identifier, and all bytes after the first byte are the ::Genesis Bytes::.

 To get the version, add one to the value in the low nibble of the first byte.
-At this time, the version must be 1.
+At this time, the version MUST be 1.
 Any other value results in an INVALID_DID error.

 To get the network, look up the value from the high nibble of the first byte in